hci-a-if-its-2019/final-project-mirislejen/Sketch and Prototype.md

 #### 2.5 Solution for Problems in Artifact 4
 **Solution 1**<br/>
+Show explanation text for every choice when the mouse hover over it<br/>
 **Solution 2**<br/>
+Show the explanation of choice when the choice has been clicked<br/>

 #### 2.6 Solution for Problems in Artifact 5
 **Solution 1**<br/>